 Coco Jarry’s Restaurant Origins

 Nick Karavidas grew up in a small mountain village in Greece and immigrated to Montreal, Canada, when he was 10 years old.
 As soon as he could, he started working.
 Nick’s talents naturally lead him to the restaurant industry, where he’s been for over 40 years.

 In the early 80’s, destiny found him in Renfrew, Ontario.
 In 1984, Nick had saved enough money to purchase Jim’s.
 A year later, he invested in the property next door (a children’s clothing store at the time, called Busy Bee) where he knocked out a wall, renovated it into pub and registered for a liquor licence.
 He called it, Thursday’s.

 Nick operated the restaurant under Jim’s for several years until 1990 when he changed it to Coco Jarry’s, bringing a little tropical flair to Renfrew.
 Later, he changed the name of Thursday’s to The Thirsty Parrot Cocktail Bar to match the tropical feel of the restaurant side.

 Coco Jarry’s Restaurant Now

-Today, we have a newly renovated dining room (some have said it’s the most beautiful dining room in Renfrew), as well as the cafe where we have booths and a funky stain-glass mural promoting our “Thirsty Thursday’s.”
-In the lounge and bar, we feature a fireplace and comfy chairs to sit by while you sip on your hot drinks.
+Today, we have two dining rooms (some have said it’s Renfrew’s finest), as well as the lounge/restaurant where we have booths and a funky stain-glass mural promoting our “Thirsty Thursday’s.”On the barside, we feature a fireplace and comfy chairs to sit by while you sip on your hot drinks.

-If you have a very large group, we’ve held seminars in our dining room, welcomed sports teams after their tournaments, and hosted a variety of special events, like stags and does, wedding receptions, anniversaries and charity events.
-Contact us about your event.
+If you have a very large group, we’ve held seminars in our dining rooms, welcomed sports teams after their tournaments, corporate events and hosted a variety of special events, such stags & does, wedding receptions, rehearsal dinners, anniversaries, going away parties and charity events.